-As a student at Leeds, you have an opportunity to apply be mentored by professionals who have volunteered their time to support you, either as part of a specific mentoring programme in your School or via the Mentoring Hub in the Careers Centre.
+As a student at Leeds, you have an opportunity to apply be mentored by professionals who have volunteered their time to support you, either as part of a specific mentoring programme in your School or via the Careers Service Mentoring and Widening Participation team.

 To check if your School/Faculty has a mentoring programme, see the Faculty Scheme link.

-For information on the mentoring programmes offered by the Careers Centre, see the Mentoring Hub Scheme link.
+For information on the mentoring programmes offered by the Careers Service, see the Career Mentoring Scheme link.